alinvlad05/streamprimitives/README.md

 # streamprimitives

-Check src/Main.java in github.
+Check src/Main.java in github.<br/>

-Here are three types of primitive streams:
+Here are three types of primitive streams:<br/>
-IntStream: Used for the primitive types int, short, byte, and char
+IntStream: Used for the primitive types int, short, byte, and char<br/>
-LongStream: Used for the primitive type long
+LongStream: Used for the primitive type long<br/>
-DoubleStream: Used for the primitive types double and float
+DoubleStream: Used for the primitive types double and float<br/>

-Mapping methods between types of streams
+Mapping methods between types of streams<br/>

 | Source Stream Class  | To Create Stream | To Create DoubleStream |  To Create IntStream  | To Create LongStream |
 | ------------- | ------------- | ------------- | ------------- | ------------- |